-- Can bother me or my brother within minutes of walking/driving if she wanted to.
+- She can bother myself or my brother within minutes of walking/driving if she wanted to.

-- Lives in a familiar location and does not need to worry about her commute to/from work.
+- She lives in a familiar location and does not need to worry about her commute to/from work.

-- Has 3 times as much space as the apartment she was on the waiting list for and is paying about the same as the apartment she applied for.
+- She has 3 times as much space as the apartment she was on the waiting list for and is paying less than what she would’ve paid.

-- With more space, my sister and her fiance can now move in and save money on housing while they pay off their student loans, save for a wedding, and housing of their own someday.
+- With more space, my sister and her fiance have moved in to save money on housing while they pay off their student loans, save for a wedding, and a house of their own someday.

-- Feels better the money she is paying for rent is staying within the family.
+- She feels better that her money is staying within the family.